theforeman/foreman_remote_execution/doc/source/design/index.md

 **Creating a smart variable based input**

-1. given i am creating or editing a command template
+1. given i am creating or editing a job template
 1. I select to add a new input
   1. Give the input a name
   1. Define a smart variable name